 Soon, she will be studying at a university in Ireland and working on translating her own books into English.

 All links are available throughout the post, but they are organized below for more convenience.

 Yesterday, I received a frantic email from Belica (not only is she a writer/translator but a passionate activist).
 The Albanian-born journalist, Niko Ago, is being threatened with deportation.
-He has lived and worked in Greece for over 20 years (as well as his family) and has jumped through hoops in regards to immigration.
+He has lived and worked in Greece for over 20 years (as his family) and has jumped through hoops in regards to immigration.
 Read Belica’s letter to find out more about what’s happening with Niko Ago (“Niko is also a novelist and a member in the leading committee of the Hellenic League for Human Rights”).